 Central Cluster locations contain both a data collection center and a data processing center.
 Edge Cluster locations contain only a data collection center.
 Each report suite is assigned to a specific data processing center.

 Customer site activity data is collected by the closest of seven Edge Clusters.
 This data is directed to a customer’s pre-determined Central Cluster destination (one of three locations: Oregon, Dublin, Singapore) for processing.
 Visitor profile data is stored on the Edge Cluster closest to the site visitor.
-Edge clusters locations include the Central Cluster locations and Virginia, Amsterdam, Sydney, Tokyo, and Hong Kong.
+Edge clusters locations include the Central Cluster locations and Virginia, Mumbai, Sydney, and Tokyo.